Articles of Association of Hong Kong Company

 Need Any Help Preparing Articles of Association for Your Hong Kong Company?

-The article of incorporation is an integral part of incorporating a company in Hong Kong.
-Articles of associations are made by observing the important issues of the business management and rules & regulations set in the Companies Ordinance.
+The articles of incorporation are an integral part of incorporating a company in Hong Kong.
+Articles of association are made by observing the important issues of the business management and rules & regulations set in the Companies Ordinance.
 It is common for businesses to alter their articles after a few years of operations to change a few matters and objectives.
 Hong Kong is known for giving businesses a good environment.
 They work on making the process of business incorporation easier for owners.
 Startupr is a platform that can assist you and make this process even smoother for you.
 We offer business incorporation services, provide a company secretary, accounting services, and also help to prepare articles of association for Hong Kong companies.